AnitaMatt/AirBnB_clone/README.md

 First step: Write a command interpreter to manage your AirBnB objects.
 This is the first step towards building your first full web application: the AirBnB clone.
 This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

+thank you for that info.
+i have worked on extra tasks under models, plase check it out

 Your shell should work like this in interactive mode:
 $ ./console.py